-Cornell Cinema has been cited as one of the best campus film exhibition programs in the country, screening close to 150 different films/videos each year, many shown in conjunction with academic courses, five to seven nights a week in the beautiful Willard Straight Theatre.
+Cornell Cinema has been cited as one of the best campus film exhibition programs in the country, screening over 150 different films/videos each year, many shown in conjunction with academic courses, five to seven nights a week in the beautiful Willard Straight Theatre.
 The space features the largest screen in Ithaca, Dolby Digital Surround Sound and the best projection in the area, with facilities to handle archival 35mm reel-to-reel prints, DCP (including high quality 3D), and other digital formats.
 16mm prints can also be accommodated with portable projectors.
 Each semester-long schedule includes an array of classic Hollywood and foreign films, documentaries, recent international cinema, silent films with live musical accompaniment, cult classics, experimental work, and recent Hollywood and arthouse hits, in addition to guest appearances by visiting filmmakers.
 Many films are introduced by faculty or graduate students, and some are followed by faculty panel discussions and/or receptions.

-Cornell Cinema is a program of the Department of Performing and Media Arts.
-It receives major support from the College of Arts & Sciences and the Graduate & Professional Student Assembly.
 Additional support provided by a grant from the New York State Council on the Arts and the Cornell Council for the Arts.

 Filter by film series